jlyman/react-native-rating-requestor/README.md

 ## Releases

+For more details, see CHANGELOG.md.

+- 4.0.0 - Minimum RN version compatibility now at 0.57+, use community AsyncStorage (props to [@imranariffin](https://github.com/imranariffin))
 - 3.2.1 - Remove unnecessary `console.log` call.
 Props to [@nlively](https://github.com/nlively)
 - 3.2.0 - Allow iOS country store and app name to be set.
 Props to [@andreleon](https://github.com/andreleon)
 - 3.1.0 - Formalize the `shouldBoldLastButton` option.
 Props to [@ttargo1](https://github.com/ttargo1)